 Now before I end this already pretty long blog post I will say something about native content, as promised.
 Native content simply means that you shouldn’t just recycle your content from one platform and paste it on all the others.
 Instead, you should try to make every single one of your platforms stand out somehow.

-Instagram and Twitter are totally different mediums and they also have different audiences so you should try to tailor your content to them - Instagram is a much more visual-oriented platform whereas Twitter is perfect for quick, bite sized bits of content.
+Instagram and Twitter are totally different mediums and they also have different audiences so you should try to tailor your content to them - Instagram is a much more visual-oriented platform whereas Twitter is perfect for quick, bite-sized bits of content.

-A little trick you could use is splitting one piece of content, let’s say a few minute video for Facebook/IG-TV or YouTube, and cut it into little chunks that you can use for other platforms; let your creativity guide you!
+A little trick you could use is splitting one piece of content, let’s say a few minute videos for Facebook/IG-TV or YouTube, and cut it into little chunks that you can use for other platforms; let your creativity guide you!